Simoparn/Robocorp_Certificate_Level_II_Assignment_Using_Python/README.txt

 ABOUT COMMITS
-    Commits are labeled starting from 9, because of faulty commit message from the previous repository.
+    First commit is wrongly labeled as the 9th, because of faulty commit message from the previous repository.

 ISSUES